latifas05/Final_Project/README.md

 10. Allow users to view a history of all adoption transactions.

 ## Team Members List:
-- **Latifa** - Lead Developer, responsible for implementing core functionalities and integrating the DAO layer.
+- **Latifa Salyeva** - Lead Developer, responsible for implementing core functionalities and integrating the DAO layer.
-- **Saadat** - UI Designer, responsible for designing the user interface and ensuring the application is user-friendly.
+- **Saadat Nurbekova** - UI Designer, responsible for designing the user interface and ensuring the application is user-friendly.

 ## Project Structure:
 - **Model**: